 Let’s say that with this filtering and pre-processing, we reduce our message size by 30%.
 Bringing the total data we send to Google Pubsub down from 100 mb/sec -> 70 mb/sec.
 We also remove the need to use Dataflow to process the messages.
 If we crunch out the numbers, we can reduce our pipeline costs by 40%.

 This example illustrates that CDC Transformations are an excellent tool for simplifying and cutting down data pipeline costs.
 Although actual savings achieved will depend on the specific workload.
 Check out 8 ways to use CDC Transformations for more powerful data streaming for more ways to use CDC Transformations in your data pipeline.

 If you’d like to learn more about how and when to use CDC Transformations check out this quick demonstration I made:

 Also, if you’re interested in learning more about changefeeds and change data capture check out these resources:

-Today we’re introducing CDC Transformations.
-CDC Transformations are SQL-like statements that allow you to (1) filter (2) transform (3) and choose the schema of your data …Read more
+CDC Queries are SQL-like statements that allow you to (1) filter (2) transform (3) and choose the schema of your data …Read more